cedlemo/blingbling/README.md

     require("blingbling")

+#####Documentation
+You can find a full documentation on each widgets in the doc directory, just open the index.html file.

 #####line_graph
 Create a line graph and fill it with vicious for example (you can configure the widget with a table or with the related methods ):